 For an excellent review of the scientific research about the connection between diet and modern diseases, I highly recommend Dr. Staffan Lindeberg’s book: Food and Western Disease by Dr. Staffan Lindeberg (to visit his website, click here: www.staffanlindeberg.com).

 As a psychiatrist, I strongly suspect that the modern diet is a major culprit in many common mental health disorders, as well.
-To read my blog post about low-carbohydrate diets and bipolar disorder, click HERE.
-To read about the role of sugar in ADHD, click HERE.
+I write about this in my posts Bipolar Disorder and Diet Part II: Low Carbohydrate Diets and Sugar and ADHD.

 There have been numerous traditional human societies, which have eaten diets high in carbohydrate and have been healthy; however the types of carbohydrates in these diets were unrefined and tended to be low in glycemic index.
 Therefore, we will focus on the role of refined and high glycemic index carbohydrates in disease.
 For the sake of efficiency, let’s refer to them as “fast carbs.”
 I will be writing more about the potential dangers of fast carbs in the future, but for now, here are just a few important ways that they could raise our risk for serious diseases:

 Advanced Glycation End Products (AGE’s)